 The Rovers led the parade with bagpipes, which is always a festive way to begin St. Patrick’s Day celebrations.
 We saw both of our senators and sat right next to the main viewing stand, where dancers and bands stopped to perform.
 Hundreds of families attended the parade, including a lot of families watching their kids in various marching bands.

 Even though it was absolutely freezing, we had beautiful views of the city that made the cold completely worthwhile.
-After the parade, we warmed up at a fun reception at Smith & Wollensky that featured beautiful views of the dyed river, more live music and an amazing spread of appetizers, carving stations and cocktails.
+After the parade, we warmed up at a fun reception at Smith & Wollensky.
+From the reception, we had beautiful views of the dyed river, more live music and an amazing spread of appetizers, carving stations and cocktails.

 Let me tell you: there is no better way to take in the St. Patrick’s Day festivities downtown.
 It was amazing to partake in an iconic Chicago tradition without getting pushed, stepped on or sprayed with beer.

 Above that though, the festivities served as yet another reminder of how much the people here truly love Chicago.
-I’m sure people have pride everywhere they live, but Chicagoans have history and pride in their city which only makes me love it more.
-When Brad says he can’t imagine living anywhere else, sometimes I disagree, hoping one day to live by a beach or in a climate that stays warm year round.
+I’m sure people have pride everywhere they live, but it’s different here.
+Chicagoans have history and pride in their city which only makes me love it more.

 Then on days like today, I can’t imagine living anywhere else either.